 - The city will continue area clean up efforts.

 Week of June 11:

 - Itasca Engineering inspected one additional rock feature from the private property at the top of the bluff.

 - Itasca Engineering presented recommendation(s) to city officials.

 - The city has requested additional engineering work and cost estimates before approving a final action plan.
 That work is expected to be completed next week.

 Week of June 4:

-- Itasca inspected the bluff from the private property at the top, areas which were inaccessible from Wabasha street level.
+- Itasca Engineering inspected the bluff from the private property at the top area which was inaccessible from the Wabasha Street level.

-- City and Itasca coordinated with contractors regarding access, means and methods for removal of limestone blocks being considered for short-term actions.
+- City and Itasca Engineering coordinated with contractors regarding access and means and methods for removal of limestone blocks being considered for short-term actions.